cirocosta/slirunner/README.txt

 	Before `slirunner`, oxygenmask[1] was the solution for running high-level probes against Concourse installation.

-	It has few problems though:
+	It has a few quirks that I don't think are necessary to have:

-		- requires another Concourse installation to run those probes from
+		- requires another Concourse installation to run those probes
 		- tightly coupled to datadog
+		- performs some basic UI testing (not very necessary IMO)

 	[1]: https://github.com/concourse/oxygen-mask